nigelritfeld/node-dev-env/readme.md

     $ docker-compose down
 ```

-## PhpMyAdmin
+## Mongo Express

-PhpMyAdmin is available on http://localhost:8080
+Mongo express is available on http://localhost:8080

 * The Host is 'mariadb' wich will resolve to the correct ip adress in the docker network *